Rose examines religious connections

 “There was such creativity in it,” Cook said.

-Rose wil be presenting the lecture at Chapman University as a discussion of intersections between religions.
+Rose will present the lecture at Chapman University as a discussion of intersections between religions.

 Natasha Brennan can be reached at natasha.brennan@laverne.edu.